 Watch more on Neknomination Here.

-As a global movement against bullying and negative peer pressure, we encourage family members to have a conversation running with their teens and young people about the dangers of drinking mass amounts of alcohol and doing extreme stunts that may endanger their lives.
+As a global movement against bullying and negative peer pressure, we encourage family members to have a conversation running with their teens and young people about the dangers of alcohol and drinking mass amounts of alcohol and doing extreme stunts that may endanger their lives.